egle-git/shears/DYJets/Unfolding/README.md

 How to use this unfolding package
 =================================

 This package is designed to carry out unfolding using the [TUnfold unfolding algorithm](https://www.desy.de/~sschmitt/tunfold.html).
 It was designed so that unfolding can be carried out with the user only needing to specify the required distributions.
 All other parameters are either hard-coded for this analysis or are calculated from the distributions.
-There is still some functionality to be added.
-For example: being able to specifiy a correlation matrix for the inputs.

 When you create an 'Unfolding' object, you specify the following distributions: